-Flip came to our Wildlife Hospital in May of 2009 with a broken wing.
+Flip came into our wildlife hospital with a fracture to his left wing.
 The break was stabilized, and healed over time; however, it quickly became clear that this break had done damage to some of the follicles from which his primary flight feathers grow.
-The primaries are the outermost wing feathers.
-This damage caused these feathers to be…well…flipped, and grow in upside down.
+This damage caused these feathers to be well…flipped, and grow in upside down.
 This situation has made Flip unable to fly and therefore unreleasable.
-He is, otherwise, a healthy young bird with a healthy dose of attitude.

 Description: medium-large bird of prey; plumage predominantly brown with a high degree of speckling, with a wide variation in plumage patterns including light and dark morphs and color variations between males, females and juveniles; all plumages include long white tail feathers with one or more dark subterminal bands; wing tips are long enough to reach or extnd past the tail when perched; feet are feathered to the toes (hence the name); talons are relatively small; a broad brown chestband is present in most plumages with a square dark carpal patch contrasting with the white under-wing in light morph individuals

 Sex: females slightly larger than males

 Age: oldest known 22 years and 5 months in the wild